Mohanraobaggineni/MelanomaDetection/README.md

 In conclusion, the project successfully developed a custom CNN model for melanoma detection using the ISIC dataset.

+## Acknowledgements
+Give credit here.

+This project was inspired by upGrad upGrad Portal

 ## Technologies Used